 NET10 Wireless is one such MVNO worth closer inspection.

-As a company that operates almost virtually, NET10 doesn’t have any towers of their own, nor do they have any retail presence.
-Moreover, you won’t find paper bills, activation fees, or overage charges.
+As a company that operates almost virtually, Net10 doesn’t have any towers of its own.
+What’s more, it does not have any official retail stores, paper bills, activation fees, or overage charges.

 Customers can choose from a number of options spread across various types of plans.
 For those who only needed the barest of necessities, the pay-as-you-go provides buckets of minutes.
 The Monthly Talk, Text, and Data plans range from $20 up to $65 per month and come with variable amounts of high speed data.